Australian Carpet Beetle, Eurhopalus riguus Click to enlarge image

 Other behaviours and adaptations

-The larvae of the Australian Carpet Beetle are small hairy grubs whose hairs break off when handled and can cause allergic reactions in some people.
+The larvae of Australian Carpet Beetles are small hairy grubs whose hairs break off when handled and can cause allergic reactions in some people.
 Before we introduced household goods into their diet, carpet beetle larvae naturally fed on spider webs, dried animal skins or other dried protein material.

 Control methods